aridiosilva/DesignPrinciplesAndPatterns/README.md

 #  Lod Law of Demeter Principle

+The present description is bases on Robert Brautigam article mixed qith other sources.
+The original article of Robert Brautigam is located at [](https://javadevguy.wordpress.com/2017/05/14/the-genius-of-the-law-of-demeter/)

 ## Introduction

 This a simple programming language rule, named as the Law of Demeter, which encodes the ideas of encapsulation and modularity in an easy to follow form for the object-oriented programming.
 Can be get the following benefits when we follow the Law of Demeter while minimizing simultaneously *code duplication*, the *number of method arguments* and the *number of methods per class*: